“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 The God of Small Things: A Novel – India

-I purchased this book just last month and I haven’t manage to read it.
-It was written by the Indian writer Arundhati Roy.
-It is a story about the childhood experiences of fraternal twins whose lives are destroyed by the “Love Laws” that lay down “who should be loved, and how.
+I purchased this book just last month and I haven’t managed to read it.
+Arundhati Roy is an Indian writer.
+It is a story about the childhood experiences of fraternal twins.
+Their lives are destroyed by the “Love Laws” that lay down “who should be loved, and how.
 And how much.”
-The book explores how the small things affect people’s behavior and their lives.
+The book explores how small things affect people’s behavior and their lives.
 It won the Book prize in 1997.

 Another masterpiece!
 Richly deserving the rapturous praise it has received by lots of readers.
-It was introduced to me by a friend and I locked myself in a room for 2 days in a row.
+A friend gave it to me as a present and I locked myself in a room for 2 days in a row.
 I could not put it down.

-It was written by Alex Haley and it is about his extraordinary account of the search for his family’s origins.
-Tracing his ancestry through six generations – slaves and freedman, farmers and blacksmiths, lawyers and architects – back to Africa he discovered a sixteen-year-old youth, Kunta Kinte.
+Alex Haley is the writer and it is about his extraordinary account of the search for his family’s origins.
+Tracing his ancestry through six generations.
+Slaves and freedmen, farmers and blacksmiths, lawyers and architects – back to Africa he discovered a sixteen-year-old youth, Kunta Kinte.

 “Roots is a study of continuities, of consequences, of how a people perpetuate themselves, how each generation helps to doom or helps to liberate, the coming one” – New York Times

 Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel – Around the world

 It is rare to find a book that so effectively explains the Art of Long-Term World Travel.
 I found it through a friend who convinced me that it’s one the bests out there.
 No regrets!

 Rolf Potts is the writer.
 As he mentions in his book, Vagabonding is about taking time off from your normal life – from six weeks to four months to two years – to discover and experience the world on your own terms.
 As a Veteran shoestring traveler, he shows how anyone armed with an independent spirit can achieve the dream of extended overseas travel.